asyncapi/website/pages/blog/january-2021-at-asyncapi.md

 ## RapidAPI Developer Survey

 RapidAPI released the results of their [developer survey](https://rapidapi.com/developer-survey/).
-Reading it at the beginning of the year is like drinking a strong coffee in the morning - you can a good kick of positive energy for the rest of the year.
+Reading it at the beginning of the year is like drinking a strong coffee in the morning - you get a good kick of positive energy for the rest of the year.

 Spoiler alert -> number of developers using AsyncAPI in production tripled in 2020.